 By managing their child's myopia, parents can improve their child's eye health and reduce the likelihood of them developing serious eye diseases later in life.

-At Myopia Management Center At Professional Vision Care in Lewis Center, we’re passionate about helping children achieve their best vision now and in the future.
+At Myopia Management Clinic At Professional Vision Care in Lewis Center, we’re passionate about helping children achieve their best vision now and in the future.

-To schedule your child’s myopia consultation, call Myopia Management Center At Professional Vision Care today!
+To schedule your child’s myopia consultation, call Myopia Management Clinic At Professional Vision Care today!